 VISITOR CENTER, GIFT SHOP: Merchandise can be purchased at the office, concession stand and boat house.

-NATURE, HISTORY PROGRAMS: Campfire get-togethers, music activities, night hikes, nature crafts, survival skills, canoeing and many more activities are offered on weekends from Memorial Day through Labor Day.
-Weekday programs are available on a limited basis.
+NATURE, HISTORY PROGRAMS: Campfire get-togethers, music activities, archery programs, junior rangers programs, night hikes, nature crafts, survival skills, canoeing and many more activities are offered on weekends from Memorial Day through Labor Day.
+Programs are offered on weekends during mid-seasons.
 Groups may request special programming any time of year if they provide advance notice and the subject matter is relevant to Bear Creek's natural and historic resources.
 Click here to view park events, festivals, workshops and interpretive programs.

 ENVIRONMENTAL EDUCATION CENTER: None.

-NEARBY ATTRACTIONS: Lee’s Retreat Driving Tour, Farmville; State Forest and Game Commission Lands and Impoundments; Heart of Virginia Festival (first Saturday in May); Farmville Area Chamber of Commerce.
+NEARBY ATTRACTIONS: Lee’s Retreat Driving Tour, Farmville; The Museum of the Confederacy in Appomattox, Va.; State Forest and Game Commission Lands and Impoundments; Heart of Virginia Festival (first Saturday in May); Farmville Area Chamber of Commerce.
 Monticello, Ashlawn, Virginia's Retreat Civil War Driving Tour and the Appomattox Court House are within an hour's drive, as are tubing trips provided by the James River Runners Inc. in Scottsville.
-Also, High Bridge Trail, Holliday Lake, James River, Sailor's Creek Battlefield and Twin Lakes state parks are within an hour's drive.
+Also, High Bridge Trail, Holliday Lake, James River, Powhatan, Sailor's Creek Battlefield and Twin Lakes state parks are within an hour's drive.

 PICNIC SHELTERS: The park offers lakeside picnicking near the swimming beach.
 Picnic facilities include drinking water, grills and restrooms.
 Picnic shelters are available by reservation by calling the Reservation Center at 1-800-933-PARK.
 Click here for park fees.
 Shelters can be rented from 8 a.m. to dusk (all day).
-Please note the hour in between for half day rental times.
 The shelter is rented April 1 through Oct.
 31; boat rentals and swimming are available Memorial Day through Labor Day.
 Shelter parking is very limited so carpooling is recommended.
 There is limited wireless Verizon service in the day-use area.

 Cancellation policy: No refund within 14 days before reserved date.
 Before then, there's a cancellation fee.